shasankp000/CSE-Engineering-Notes/content/Calculus-3 stuff/Graph Theory -- Semester 3.md

 ## 1. ==Handshaking Theorem/ The first theorem of graph theory==.

-This theorem states that the "sum of the degree of the vertices of a graph is equal to the number of edges in a graph G".
+This theorem states that the "sum of the degree of the vertices of a graph is equal to **twice** the number of edges in a graph G".

 ![[Pasted image 20240610113207.png]]